The original version of this document is located at https://docs.qfield.org/how-to/qfield-interface/map-styling

 🖥️ Desktop preparation

-In QField, objects are identified with a name.
+In QField, objects are identified with a name, which can be customized using expressions.

 The display expression is also used to search in layers.